-Inbound From Port Purpose Forcepoint DLP Server, Protector, Web Content Gateway, Forcepoint Email Security 17500-17515 and 17700-17715 Range of ports for communication with Forcepoint agents and machines.
-The second range is used when Web Content Gateway and Forcepoint Email Security are both installed.
+Inbound , From Port Purpose Forcepoint DLP Server, Protector, Web Content Gateway, Forcepoint Email Security 17500-17515 and 17700-17715 Range of ports for communication with Forcepoint agents and machines.
+The second range is used when Web Content Gateway and Forcepoint Email Security are both installed, for email DLP system health and log data.
 Forcepoint DLP Server, Protector, Web Content Gateway 9443 Access user interface This port should be left open.
 It is not configurable.
 Forcepoint DLP Server 993, 995 Used to retrieve emails sent to the DLP Manager.